An Instrumental Variables Framework to Unite Spatial Confounding Methods: An IV framework that unites spatial confounding methods

-There are several takeaways here that motivate a general framework uniting spatial confounding methods under a common set of assumptions.
-Unsmoothed spatial+ relies on the assumption that exposure can be additively decomposed into two random variables, $\hat{g}(\ervS)$ and $\ervA - \hat{g}(\ervS)$, such that $\hat{g}(\ervS)$ is correlated with the unmeasured confounder and $\ervA - \hat{g}(\ervS)$ is uncorrelated with the unmeasured confounder.
-Furthermore, $\ervA - \hat{g}(\ervS)$, which can be viewed as an instrument, must have non-zero variance to ensure the identifiability of $\beta$.
-In the context of spatial+, this means that exposure must exhibit variation that is not spanned by the spatial basis that is used in the thin-plate spline regressions.
+There are several takeaways here that motivate a general framework that unites spatial confounding methods under a common set of assumptions.
+Unsmoothed spatial+ relies on the assumption that the exposure can be additively decomposed into two random variables, $\hat{g}(S)$ and $A - \hat{g}(S)$, such that $\hat{g}(S)$ is correlated with the unmeasured confounder and $A - \hat{g}(S)$ is uncorrelated with the unmeasured confounder.
+Furthermore, $A - \hat{g}(S)$, which can be viewed as an instrument, must have non-zero variance to ensure the identifiability of $\beta$.
+In the context of spatial+, this means that the exposure must exhibit variation that is not spanned by the spatial basis that is used in the thin-plate spline regressions.

-\subsection{An IV Framework for Linear Outcome Models}
+\subsection{An IV framework for linear outcome models}

-We now introduce our foundational instrumental variables framework for linear outcome models, which is extended to accommodate more general forms of outcome models in the subsequent section.
-This framework encompasses six existing spatial confounding methods as special cases, including spatial+, and further clarifies the distinct underlying assumptions and estimation strategy that each method employs \citep{dupont2022a, urdangarin2024simplified, keller2020a, guan2022spectral, thaden2018structural, wiecha2024two}.
+We now formally introduce our IV framework for spatial confounding methods assuming linear outcome models; this framework is extended to more general outcome models in the subsequent section.
+This framework encompasses six existing spatial confounding methods as special cases, including spatial+, and further clarifies the distinct underlying assumptions and estimation strategy that each method employs \citep{dupont2022a, guan2022spectral, keller2020a, thaden2018structural, urdangarin2024simplified, wiecha2024two}.
 A detailed mapping of each method to our framework is provided in the Supplementary Material.

-All methods share four fundamental assumptions based on an implicit decomposition of exposure into confounded and unconfounded components.
-As shown in Table \ref{tab:connections}, the explicit values of these components, $\ervA_{\mathcal{C}}$ and $\ervA_{\mathcal{UC}}$, is what differentiates each method.
+All methods share five fundamental assumptions based on an implicit decomposition of exposure into confounded and unconfounded components.
+As shown in Table \ref{tab:connections}, the explicit values of these components, $A_{C}$ and $ A_{UC}$, is what differentiates each method.
 The assumptions are: